 This workshop is intended for all librarians, library staff, and library administrators who are interested in making improvements to the library’s programs and services.
 The workshop and focus of Project Outcome is particularly relevant to those who interact directly with library users and those who take part in library assessment practices.
 Attendees are not expected to have any assessment expertise or previous experience with Project Outcome.

-This workshop is limited to 30 participants
+This workshop is limited to 30 participants.
+Lunch and breaks included.

-Registration: 600 AED or $150 USD (lunch and breaks included)
+Non-members: 600 AED or $150 USD